jeremybatesDC/vueGridBaseballCard/README.md

 ### 2nd release

+- back header needs serious refactor
+- color behind table headers?
+There's a highlighted
+- (this really applies most when card is black) rather than just darkening aside/footer/tablestats, USE LIGHTEN AND DARKEN filtering -- could be done with a css filter even if not a scss function. it should be intensifying contrast (so make lighter than color or darker depening on contrast function -- use hur rotate for instance or a css variable. for instance shouldn't all dark have charcola regions just like all white ha some grey boxes? yah
 - refine top tabs type variations

 refactor icon color stoke fill -- code is a mess but...